Skip to main content

-Gifts in Wills have a significant and lasting impact upon Exeter’s education and research, creating long-term improvements that will benefit people in the future.
+We are incredibly grateful for all the support we receive from legacy donors.
+Gifts in Wills have a significant and lasting impact upon Exeter’s education and research, creating improvements that will benefit people long into the future.

 Our promises about gifts in Wills